Large Star/Rose Extra Dimension with Small Leaves/Petals: 5D Massless Dirac Field on a Star/Rose Graph

-We are looking for zero mode solutions ($b=0$, $n_0=0$, $m_\psi^{(0, \, 0)}=0$) of Eq.~\eqref{wave_eq_Psi_star} for which the first order differential equations are decoupled.
-For both compactifications on $\mathcal{S}_N$ and $\mathcal{R}_N$, there is only one right-handed zero mode ($d_0 \in \{1\}$).
+We are looking for zero-mode solutions ($b=0$, $n_0=0$, $m_\psi^{(0, \, 0)}=0$) of Eq.~\eqref{wave_eq_Psi_star} for which the first order differential equations are decoupled.
+For both compactifications on $\mathcal{S}_N$ and $\mathcal{R}_N$, there is only one right-handed zero-mode ($d_0 \in \{1\}$) which propagates in the whole graph.
 Its wave function is continuous across the $J/V$-brane and flat:

-For the left-handed zero modes, it is necessary to distinguish between the compactification on $\mathcal{S}_N$ and $\mathcal{R}_N$.
+For the left-handed zero-modes, it is necessary to distinguish between the compactification on $\mathcal{S}_N$ and $\mathcal{R}_N$.